England V Afghanistan World Cup Scoreboard - UrduPoint

 England V Afghanistan World Cup Scoreboard

-Manchester, United Kingdom, (UrduPoint / Pakistan Point News - APP - 18th Jun, 2019 ) :First innings scoreboard from the England v Afghanistan World Cup match in Manchester on Tuesday: England J. Vince c Rahman b Zadran 26 J.
+Manchester, United Kingdom, (UrduPoint / Pakistan Point News - APP - 18th Jun, 2019 ) :Completed scoreboard from the England v Afghanistan World Cup match in Manchester on Tuesday: England J. Vince c Rahman b Zadran 26 J.

 Archer, A. Rashid, M.